Bradford Industrial Museum: Temporary exhibitions and events

 There are living history events, family activity days, and a yearly Victorian-style Christmas craft market.
 There are regular temporary exhibitions; in 2003, for example, there was a motorcycle exhibition, and in 2009 there was a rag-rug display.
 There are educational workshops for school and other groups, including Victorian classroom, World War II classroom and washday sessions.

 In 1973 the museum held the first solo exhibition of the work of Edna Lumb, noted for her depiction of industrial life, especially equipment such as engines, pylons, quarries, and wheels.
 A retrospective of her work was held in 1991, shortly before her death.

 From 7 December 2013 to 16 November 2014, the museum held an exhibition titled "A Masonic Experience".
 Organised Freemasonry began with the formation of the Grand Lodge of England in 1717 and a social fraternity grew out of operative Masonic guilds.
 This community exhibition will include a replica of a Masonic Lodge, a funnel fragment from a Falklands warship, and a colourful display of Masonic aprons, banners, glassware, and ceramics.

 One of the exhibition's centrepieces was a sumptuous robe worn by Sarastro in The Royal Opera House London's production of Mozart's The Magic Flute.
 Mozart became a Freemason in 1784 and several of his works, including The Magic Flute, are believed to have Masonic aspects.

 As of March 2025 the museum exhibited artefacts from Fountains Café, a business which was established in 1968 and had existed in the Oastler Centre for 55 years, but closed in 2023.
 The exhibition included original retro furniture, signage and artwork, which were "painstakingly cleaned and restored" as nostalgia items.
-The café was used as a backdrop in The Great Train Robbery (2013 TV series) with Jim Broadbent, and in scenes in Funny Cow, featuring actors Alun Armstrong and Maxine Peake.
+The café was used as a backdrop in the TV series The Great Train Robbery (2013) with Jim Broadbent, and in scenes in Funny Cow (2017), featuring actors Alun Armstrong and Maxine Peake.